Stypox/dicio-android/README.md

 # Dicio assistant

 Dicio is a *free and open source* **voice assistant** running on Android.
 It supports many different **skills** and input/output methods, and it provides both **speech** and **graphical** feedback to a question.
 It uses [Vosk](https://github.com/alphacep/vosk-api/) for *speech to text*.
-It has multilanguage support, and is currently available in these languages: English, German, Italian and Russian.
+It has multilanguage support, and is currently available in these languages: English, French, German, Italian and Russian.
 Open to contributions :-D

 [<img src="./fastlane/metadata/android/en-US/images/phoneScreenshots/0.png" width=200>](./fastlane/metadata/android/en-US/images/phoneScreenshots/0.png)
 [<img src="./fastlane/metadata/android/en-US/images/phoneScreenshots/1.png" width=200>](./fastlane/metadata/android/en-US/images/phoneScreenshots/1.png)